A personal journal

 The Buddha taught that attachment is the root of suffering.
 But the Buddha also taught that compassion is the highest virtue.
 And compassion is not a feeling.
 Compassion is an action.
 Compassion is leaving the forest to support a child.
 Compassion is giving up the silence to pay the rent.
 Compassion is returning to the world not because you want to, but because you are needed.

-I had learned on the log, twenty-one years ago, that pain is not personal.
+I had learned on the log, twenty-four years ago, that pain is not personal.
 It is universal.
 And the response to universal pain is universal compassion.
 Not the compassion of the monastery, which is quiet and contemplative.
 But the compassion of the world, which is loud and messy and requires you to show up every day and do the work.

 seems as yesterday